 Manager

-Use the Split Manager to get a list of features available to the Split client.
+Use the Split Manager to get a list of feature flags available to the Split client.

 To instantiate a Manager in your code base, use the same factory that you used for your client.